MichaelEGA/Open-Galaxy/README.md

   - G selects the target directly ahead of the player
   - Up, down, left, and right control energy management
   - Left Mouse fires weapons
+  - Right Mouse focues the camera
-  - Right Mouse matches speed
+  - E matches speed
   - Scan a target by selecting it and then flying close

 **Latest Development Release:** 7.1.38